Welcome to

 the wasp to bring her lover

+to her.
 Inside the fruit,

 I saw bodies pressed together